eclipse-ibeji/freyja/docs/design/README.md

 - `create_new`: Serves as an integration point for the core Freyja components.
 This function will be called by the `freyja_main` function to create an instance of your adapter.
 - `send_to_cloud`: Sends data to the cloud or cloud connector.
 The request includes a `cloud_signal` property which is a hash map of custom key-value arguments, and the signal value will be converted to a string.

+#### Service Discovery Interface

+The service discovery adapter interfaces with a service discovery system to retrieve URIs for external services.
+This interface requires the following function implementations:

+- `create_new`: Serves as an integration point for the core Freyja components.
+This function will be called by the `freyja_main!` macro to create an instance of your adapter.
+- `get_adapter_name`: Gets the name of the adapter.
+This is used to enhance log messages to determine which adapter is selected by the Service Discovery Adapter Selector.
+- `get_service_uri`: Retrieves the URI of the requested service.

 ### Mapping Service